lulutalu/42_ft_containers/README.md

 # Sources

-For all informations about the functionnality and implementation of containers, [cppreference](https://en.cppreference.com/w/) and [cplusplus](https://cplusplus.com/) were very handy
+- For all informations about the functionnality and implementation of containers, [cppreference](https://en.cppreference.com/w/) and [cplusplus](https://cplusplus.com/) were very handy
+- For practical example, [geeksforgeeks website](https://www.geeksforgeeks.org) was often used